bellavege/Fork-and-Wander/README.md

 <div class="container">
     <section id="about">
         <h2>About Me</h2>
         <p>Hey everyone!
-I'm [Your Name], just a regular ol' culinarian (or "foodie" if you prefer) on a mission to shatter vegan stereotypes.
+I'm Bella, just a regular ol' culinarian (or "foodie" if you prefer) on a mission to shatter vegan stereotypes.
 Let's face it, sometimes vegan options get a bad rap: bland, boring, and let's not forget – expensive!
 But trust me, it doesn't have to be that way.

 I believe vegan food can be an explosion of flavor, fresh, budget-friendly, and anything but boring.
 In fact, I'm obsessed with unlocking the potential of everyday ingredients to create mouthwatering, plant-based dishes inspired by global cuisines.